Best Beer Gardens in Melbourne

 Book a Table

-• Indie, comedy and even mariarchi has graced the cosy stage at this live-music stalwart, where there’s something worth seeing almost every night of the week.
-But if guitars don’t amp you up, there’s an astroturfed beer garden with plenty of dark nooks to do as the pub’s name suggests.
+• Indie, comedy and even mariarchi shows have this live-music stalwart, where there’s something worth seeing almost every night.
+If guitars don’t amp you up, there’s a beer garden with plenty of dark nooks to do as the pub’s name suggests.

 • You’re not a live music fan in Melbourne unless you’ve been to the Corner.
 The room – and its infamous solitary column – is rightfully an icon.
 But did you know it also has a killer rooftop and beer garden upstairs?